[Moderate revision–posted 9/29/20 (replaces 5/22/17 edition)]

 f.
 Upon receipt of the Customer Project Request (CR) Approval/Disapproval memo (Attachment B), the paperwork necessary to accomplish the project will be completed by BMC personnel.
 If the department elects to complete the project as a self-help project, a letter of specific instructions will be issued to the department (Attachment C).

 g.
 University personnel and/or personnel working for a contractor under contract to the requesting department who are performing the activities described in the scope of work for the self-help project shall be provided with a two-hour asbestos awareness training prior to the initiation of the work and will have access to an asbestos-competent person.
-In the event that the facility where the self-help project will occur is asbestos-free, this requirement can be waived with the approval of the Assistant Vice President for Operations.
+In the event that the facility where the self-help project will occur is asbestos-free, this requirement can be waived with the approval of the Associate Vice President for Operations.

 5. Monitoring of Self-Help Work

 a.
 The Managing Director of BMC will assign a superintendent or representative to review and monitor the requested project.

 b.
 The assigned BMC superintendent or representative will make unannounced periodic job-site visits to ensure compliance with codes, specifications, and standards.